Lala0419/Fresh-Drink/README.md

 <a href ='https://github.com/Lala0419/Fresh-Drink/blob/master/fresh_drink_2.gif' />
 </a>

+## About The App/ How to use:

+This is a fun cocktail-maker that you can impress your friends at your house party!
+You can get the ingredients and instructions for the cocktail you want to make just by typing 1. the name of the cocktail/liquor, 2. the first letter of the name or if you or your friends can't decide what you want to make, there is a button for 3. randomizer!

 ## How It's Made:

-This was my very first project using APIs.
-Created my own original image and logo to make it look unieque and fun!
-Asked around to see what type of futures would be useful, and added them accordingly.
-More options for various situations that users might have.
+This app was my first ever attempt using APIs.
+I created my images such as the logo and the background to embellish the styling.
+Asked around to see what type of futures would be helpful, and added them accordingly—added more options for various situations that users might have.

-## Tech used:
+## Tech Used:
 HTML, CSS, JavaScript

 ## Lessons Learned:

-On this project, I learned the very basic about WebAPIs.
-The coneept of it and how and when to use it correctly.
-Find the right APIs that function and also to match with the project feature I wanted to add was hard at first.
-However it was a very good practice to get used to WebAPIs.
-Also I used a tool call [swiper.js](https://swiperjs.com/) and leanred so much of how to find and read the right codes, methods to use.
+I learned the very basics about WebAPIs.
+The concept and how to use it correctly.
+I also re-learned a lot of CSS futures while I worked on this project.
+It was challenging to re-organize and read codes (that I had references from swiper.js) at first but I was able to adjust the parts to where I wanted to be.
+Finding the right APIs that are functioning and also match with the feature I wanted to add was hard at first.
+However, it was a very good practice to get used to WebAPIs.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments